 Beliefs and prejudices become ingrained with constant indoctrination.
 Religious institutions use powerful brainwashing tactics like self-hypnosis and group hypnosis.
 They reward the repetition of dogma when followers parrot religious bigotry.
 They punish independent thinking, thus maintaining a paradox between belief and reality.
 It’s all about protecting their customer base.

 As you might imagine, constant brainwashing accomplishes this task.
 To maintain a paradox, one must immerse themselves in groupthink manipulation tactics.
 That is why some religions have semi-weekly meetings.
 Otherwise, the conflict between fact and fiction causes mental and physical discomfort.

 It can become a catalyst for more profound psychological harm, leading youth to the onset of schizophrenia.
 It leads to doubt and depression, which can also spiral downward.
 As a result, it is imperative to keep up the group hypnosis, denying the facts that conflict with their beliefs.
 Deny any fact or idea that contradicts the religion’s mythology.

 This condition is what Galileo observed as a paradox.
 Many people learn to deny the facts that conflict with their beliefs.
 Don’t let this be you.

 How the Paradox Conflict Manifests

-Sadly, what often happens is they go to their trusted spiritual leader.
-They explain how they met a nice person outside the flock.
-The pastor will tell them this is an attempted deception of the Devel.
-And, so they must reject the outsider.
+Sadly, what often happens is they go to their trusted spiritual leader?
+They explain how they met a friendly person outside the flock.
+The pastor will tell them this is an attempted deception of the Devil, so they must reject the outsider.

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(3) Joseph Campbell & Joseph Campbell’s book: https://en.wikipedia.org/wiki/The_Hero_with_a_Thousand_Faces